Catching up with the singer of German hardcore punk monsters The Now-Denial to learn more about the band and their uncompromising message.

 Soeren: Here we go!
 We started rehearsing late in the year 2000 with Chris on drums, Ash on guitar, Phil on bass and me with just a microphone.
 We soon added Hans on guitar, who quit later on.
 After a while of being a 4 piece, we found Rob who is still playing guitar with us these days.
 But how to describe the band?
 We are all longtime friends, but also people who developed into different directions.
-We live in 4 different cities.
+We live in four different cities.

 We have a very diverse musical taste.
 But somehow we love making music together.
 And so we keep on going…